fenna/twitter_analysis/README.md

 The following steps need to be done to run the programm

 Check the config.yaml and change the following:
-    twitter keys with your own keys
+* twitter keys with your own keys
-    required filte key words
+* required filter key words
-    required names for the raw database and the clean database
+* required names for the raw database and the clean database

 after the configuration the program needs to download some tweets.
 This might take some time and you might need to restart the program several times.